exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image0|

-You can filter the display of articles by:
+You can filter products by:
 - Disable products
 - Soldout products
 - Created by me